Laleli, Refahiye

-Laleli is a village of the Refahiye district of Erzincan Province in the Eastern Anatolia region of Turkey.
-It was previously attached to the district of Kemah.
+Laleli is a village of the Refahiye District of Erzincan Province in the Eastern Anatolia region of Turkey.
+The village is populated by Turks and had a population of 29 in 2022.

 Name

 The word "lale" means "tulip" in Turkish.
 The suffix "-li" has various meanings, including "with", "has", and "by".
 Accordingly, the word "Laleli" could be translated into English as "full of tulips".